 - 5 cups chicken broth/stock

-- 1 28- ounce can of whole peeled tomatoes - roughly chopped
+- 1 28oz can whole peeled tomatoes roughly chopped

 - 1 cup heavy cream

 - Heat the butter in a large soup pot over medium-high heat.
-Add the diced onion and cook for about 5 – 6 minutes or until it starts to get soft.
+Add the diced onion and cook for about 5 – 6 minutes, or until it starts the onions get soft.

 - Simmer on low heat for 30 minutes.

-- Remove from the heat and puree the soup either in a blender (in batches) or with a handheld immersion blender - which is what we do - until it's smooth and the big chunks of tomatoes are blended up.
+- Remove from the heat and puree the soup either in a blender (in batches) or with a handheld immersion blender until it's smooth and the big chunks of tomatoes are blended up.

 - Stir in heavy cream and salt & pepper to taste.

 - Serve warm with any herbs you'd like to add – fresh basil or rosemary are good choices.
 Top with bacon, croutons, or plain!